 Entropion is a painful condition in dogs, and certain breeds are significantly more predisposed than others.
 These dogs require more attentive care and early monitoring to prevent long-term eye damage.

-Luckily, entropion can be treated and managed, allowing your dog to enjoy clear, comfortable vision and a better quality of life.
+Luckily, entropion can be treated and managed, helping your best friend to enjoy clear, comfortable vision and a better quality of life.

 Share